Updated: Dec 26, 2022

 As an actor, you should be aware of these basic human emotions so that you can play these in your work.
-However, I say, "The devil is in the detail.
+However, I take this idea a little further.
+I say, "The devil is in the detail.
 What gets you cast and what doesn't get you cast, is a detail."
 So, how do you get this complexity in your character's emotions?
 One thing that you can do is to go beyond the basics of emotions and explore more complex feelings.

 Let's say you decide that your character might be feeling JOY.
 Try moving past this basic emotion of JOY and consider more complex alternatives.
 You could play one of the following alternatives.

 Say, "I am feeling such glee"